ristau/Tweetster/README.md

 The following **optional** features are implemented:

-- [/] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client - in progress
+- [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client
-- [X] User should be able to unfavorite and should decrement favorite count.
-- [X] User should be able to unretweet should decrement the retweet count.
+- [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [/] User can pull to refresh. - in progress
+- [X] User can pull to refresh.

 Partially implemented all the optionals.
 Can favorite and unfavorite, with incrementing and decrementing the correct fav count.
 Pull to refresh and infinite loading are implemented, but create limit blocks.